Atef Sedky

-Atef Mohamed Naguib Sedky (29 August 1930 - 25 February 2005; عاطف محمد نجيب صدقى, /ar/) was the prime minister of Egypt from 1986 until 1996.
+Atef Mohamed Naguib Sedky (29 August 1930 - 25 February 2005; عاطف محمد نجيب صدقى, /ar/) was an Egyptian lawyer, politician, and economist who served as the 45th prime minister of Egypt from 1986 until 1996.
 He replaced Aly Mahmoud Lotfy on November 10, 1986.

-Biography
+Private career

 Sedky was born in the Nile Delta city of Tanta.
 He was a lawyer and economist by training, receiving a doctorate in economics from the University of Paris in France.
 Before becoming prime minister, he was the director of the Egyptian Central Auditing Organization.
-In 2004, Sedky fractured his thigh.
-He died on 25 February 2005 at a Cairo hospital.
-Sedky and his German-born wife, Ursula, had two children Ahmed and Sherif.

 Political career

 As prime minister, Sedky supervised and sometimes criticised reforms suggested by the International Monetary Fund.
 In November 1993, he survived an assassination attempt in Cairo by the militant Islamic group Vanguards of Conquest, which resulted in the death of a schoolgirl called Shaimaa.
+He led his mandate without the assistance of the IMF.
 On 2 January 1996, he along with his cabinet resigned; his post was filled two days later by Kamal Ganzouri.
-Sedky is the longest serving Egyptian prime minister since the Khedivate in 1878.
+Sedky is the longest serving Egyptian prime minister since the Republic in 1953.

 Death

-Sedky died on 25 February 2005.
+He died on 25 February 2005 at a Cairo hospital.

+Private life

+In 2004, Sedky fractured his thigh.
+Sedky and his German-born wife, Ursula, had two children Ahmed and Sherif.